 - where your records and documentation (main accounts for customs purposes) are held or accessible which enable the customs authority to take a decision

-- where you have a permanent business establishment and where the information about your general logistical management activities in the EU are kept or are accessible
+- where you have a permanent business establishment and where the information about your general logistical management activities in the UK and EU are kept or are accessible

 Main accounts must include records and documentation enabling the customs authority to verify and monitor the conditions and the criteria necessary for obtaining the AEO status.